faizarbiva/osticket-prereqs/README.md

 <p>
 <img src=https://i.imgur.com/rYT37J7.png>

- Reveiw your information andClick on "create" again and thats all you have to do to create a recourse group on microsoft azure!
+ Reveiw your information and click on "create" again and thats all you have to do to create a recourse group on microsoft azure!
 </p>
 <p>